-Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: Dept Discretion include federal and state mandates, planning with parents, team approaches, teaching methodologies, and curriculum modifications and adaptations.
+Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: Dept Discretion

+This course provides information on the various exceptionalities and facilities understanding of the basic special needs education services provided to children with disabilities, and includes gifted and talented.
+Topics include federal and state mandates, planning with parents, team approaches, teaching methodologies, and curriculum modifications and adaptations.
 A portfolio, reflective journal, and field experience will assist students in valuing diversity and inclusion.